reejit/NSFW-image-detector/README.md

 The motive:
 The main purpose behind this is to use Artificial intelligence to provide users with a safe browsing experience

-This REST-API is used in a browser extension to blur out NSFW images on the tab: https://github.com/rishav1802/NSFW-Images-Filter
+This REST-API is called from a browser extension to blur out NSFW images on the tab: https://github.com/rishav1802/NSFW-Images-Filter